Low-Resource Quantum Energy Gap Estimation via Randomization: Preliminaries

 It follows that $\mathbb{E}[\kket{\hat{\rho}}]=\kket{\rho}$, so for any observable $O$ the quantity $\bbraket{O|\hat{\rho}}$ is an unbiased estimator of $\mathrm{Tr}(O\rho)$.
 By repeating the procedure many times, one obtains snapshots that allow simultaneous estimation of a large set of observables with rigorous sample complexity guarantees \cite{huang2020predicting}.
 The key notion for analyzing the sample complexity is the shadow norm, which quantifies the variance of the estimator for a given observable.
 We define the squared shadow norm $\|O\|_{\text{sh}}^2$ as the maximum second moment of the estimator over all possible states:

 where the expectation $\mathbb{E}$ is taken over the random unitary transformations and measurement outcomes inherent to the shadow protocol.

-For the specific case of Pauli-basis measurements and observables that are $q$-local Pauli strings, the squared shadow norm is given as $3^q$.
-Then the overall sample complexity to estimate $N_o$ observables within an additive error $\epsilon$ is given as
+For the specific case of Pauli-basis measurements and observables that are $q$-local Pauli strings, the squared shadow norm is given by $3^q$~\cite{huang2020predicting}.
+The same collection of classical shadow snapshots can be reused to estimate all observables in the target set $\{O_i\}_{i=1}^{N_o}$.
+Hence the sample complexity is controlled by the shadow norm for a single observable, while requiring all $N_o$ estimates to be accurate simultaneously introduces only a union-bound factor logarithmic in $N_o$~\cite{huang2020predicting, Chan2025AlgorithmicShadow}.
+The overall sample complexity is therefore

 Finally, we employ the framework of algorithmic shadow spectroscopy \cite{Chan2025AlgorithmicShadow}.
 We consider a sequence of time points $\{t_n\}_{n=1}^{N_t}$.
 Using the classical shadow snapshots $\{\hat{\rho}(t_n)\}$ given by \cref{eq:shadow-snapshot-prelim} from the state $\rho(t_n)$ at each instance and a set of target observables $\{O_i\}_{i=1}^{N_o}$, we construct the estimated time series $\hat{S}_i(t_n) = \bbraket{O_i | \hat{\rho}(t_n)}$.
-This procedure yields a total of $N_o N_t$ data points while requiring a sample complexity of only $\mathcal{O}( 3^q N_t \epsilon^{-2} \log N_o)$ to estimate all $N_o$ series simultaneously.
-Following standardization and statistical filtering, we compute the cross-correlations of these signals and perform a Fourier transform; the resulting spectral peaks reveal the energy gaps of the Hamiltonian.
+This procedure yields a total of $N_oN_t$ data points.
+Since the above simultaneous-estimation guarantee applies at each time point, the total sample complexity scales as $\mathcal{O}(3^q N_t\epsilon^{-2}\log N_o)$ to estimate all $N_o$ time series.
+Following standardization and statistical filtering, we compute the cross-correlations of these signals and perform a Fourier transform; the resulting spectral peaks reveal the transition energy gaps of the Hamiltonian.
 A detailed description of the process is provided in Appendix \ref{sec:shadow-spectroscopy}.